aneilmac/lean4TheWin/src/eval.md

 6
 ~~~

-`#eval` can take any _computable_ expression.
-(I'll cover noncomputable
+`#eval` takes _expressions_.
-is later!)
-So the expression can be as complex as you like.
+These can be as complex as you like.

-Lean follows [order of operations][order of operations] as you might
+For arithmetic, remember that
-expect.
-You may use parentheses to control the evaluation order.
+Lean follows the [order of operations][order of operations].

 ~~~admonish info title=""
 ```lean